 Coordinators support the TSC Chair in the execution of TSC responsibilities (Section 5.3) and the delivery of ONAP releases.
-They are responsible for fostering collaboration among the many parties that need to work together to identify, characterize, and solve problems, they do not divergence to the solutions.
+They are responsible for fostering collaboration among the many parties that need to work together to identify, characterize, and solve problems, they do not direct solutions.